How the image was created:

 The Dremel Tool, variant 2

-In the video at the bottom of this post, I’ll walk you through the original concept for my photos, the lighting setup, and the creation of the sparks.
+In the video at the top of this post, I’ll walk you through the original concept for my photos, the lighting setup, and the creation of the sparks.

 If you can’t take 7 minutes of me talking, here is a real quick snap of the general lighting setup.
 The only thing not reflected in the photo are the two flags which I used to block any light from the two edge lights from spilling on the lens.

 Here are three examples of some of the sparks photos as they looked straight out of camera.
 As you can see, none of the images had sparks that naturally formed in the shape of a spiral.

 To achieve the spiral shape seen in the final photo, Photoshop was required.
 I used the Transform>Warp tool in Photoshop to manipulate and shape the photo into the needed curves.
 I then used the layer blending mode “Lighten” to overlay the sparks onto the dremel photo.